List of automobiles notable for negative reception: Dodge Dart (2012–2016)

 The Dodge Dart is a subcompact sedan that was first announced in 2011 as Dodge's new small sedan.
 With sales beginning in June 2012.
-It was poorly received, due to its automatic transmission issues, underpowered engines with the 1.4L turbocharged being prone to excessive oil consumption, and stalling and electronic issues. other criticism is directed at its build quality and low value.
+It was poorly received, due to its automatic transmission issues, underpowered engines with the 1.4L turbocharged being prone to excessive oil consumption, and stalling and electronic issues.

 Consumer Reports rated the Dart poorly, criticizing its issues with the transmission and engine.
 In a review of the 2015 model, Edmunds praised its styling and space but criticized its underpowered engines and poor reliability.
-It was discontinued alongside its sibling, the Chrysler 200, in 2016 due to weak sales with-then FCA CEO Sergio Marchionne saying they were the "least financially rewarding enterprises".
+It was discontinued alongside its sibling, the Chrysler 200, in 2016 due to weak sales.